Last updated 18 min read

 let page: Int

-func execute(dispatch: @escaping DispatchFunction) {
+func execute(_ dispatch: @escaping DispatchFunction) {

-apiService.fetchMoviesList(page: page) {
+moviesService.fetchMoviesList(page: page) { result in

 }